 2.3.1.
-Consortium of Grammar Schools
+Consortium of Grammar Schools:

-This School is part of a consortium of schools using a common Entrance Test on Saturday 10 September 2016 for entry to Year 7 in September 2017.
-The consortium includes this school, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar Schools in Birmingham (these are individual schools but for the purposes of the Entrance Test are collectively known as 'The Grammar Schools in Birmingham').
+This School is part of a consortium of schools using a common Entrance Test in September 2020 for entry to Year 7 in September 2021.
+The consortium includes this School, the five other Grammar Schools in Warwickshire (including Ashlawn which as a bilateral school offers selective and non-selective places), and the eight Grammar Schools in Birmingham (these are individual schools but for the purposes of the Entrance Test are collectively known as 'The Grammar Schools in Birmingham').

 Warwickshire County Council's Admissions Service (Warwickshire Admissions) operates the Entrance Test along with The Grammar Schools in Birmingham.
 Some parents/carers may be considering listing Grammar Schools in both Warwickshire and Birmingham on their Common Application Form (CAF).
 As admission to these schools will be determined by the same test, on the same day, it is not possible for students to sit the test more than once.
 If it is discovered a student has sat the test more than once the score from the earliest test will be used.
-Parents/carers should be aware that in such situations the application may be considered fraudulent or intentionally misleading and where a place has been offered it may be withdrawn.
+Parents/Carers should be aware that in such situations the application may be considered fraudulent or intentionally misleading and where a place has been offered it may be withdrawn.

-Parents/carers whose children sit the test in Warwickshire may request that their raw score is shared with The Grammar Schools in Birmingham.
+Parents/Carers whose children sit the test in Warwickshire may request that their raw score is shared with The Grammar Schools in Birmingham.
 This can be done as part of the registration process.
-Parents/carers should only request this if they are considering applying for a place in a Birmingham Grammar School.
+Parents/Carers should only request this if they are considering applying for a place in a Birmingham Grammar School.

-Parents/carers whose children sit the test in Birmingham may request that their raw score is shared with Warwickshire Admissions.
+Parents/Carers whose children sit the test in Birmingham may request that their raw score is shared with Warwickshire Admissions.
 This can be done as part of the registration process.
-Parents/carers should only request this if they are considering applying for a place in a Warwickshire Grammar School (including a selective place at Ashlawn School).
+Parents/Carers should only request this if they are considering applying for a place in a Warwickshire Grammar School (including a selective place at Ashlawn School).
 In either of these cases parents/carers will receive two sets of results.
 One set of results will be received from Warwickshire Admissions.
 A further set of results will be received from The Grammar Schools in Birmingham.

-Where a parent/carer indicates after the registration closing date of 4.00 pm on Friday 8 July 2016 that they wish their child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, their registration will be considered late for the region they wish their results to be shared with.
+Where a parent/carer indicates after the registration closing date on Friday 26th June 2020 that they wish their child's test score to the shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, their registration will be considered late for the region they wish their results to be shared with.

 2.3.2.
-Registering for the test
+Registering for the test:

-Parents/carers living in Warwickshire must register for the test with Warwickshire Admissions.
-Parents/carers living in Birmingham must register for the test with The Grammar Schools in Birmingham.
+Parents/carers living in Warwickshire should register for the test with Warwickshire Admissions.
+Parents/carers living in Birmingham should register for the test with The Grammar Schools in Birmingham.
 Parents/carers living in other authorities should register for the test in the region in which they would most like their child to attend a school.

-Parents/carers will be able to register for the test from Monday 9 May 2016.
+Parents/carers will be able to register for the test from Tuesday 5th May 2020.
 It is recommended that parents/carers do this on-line.
 Paper copies of the registration form will also be available from Warwickshire Admissions or The Grammar Schools in Birmingham.
 If you are posting a registration form you are strongly advised to take steps to ensure your form is received prior to the deadline, such as recorded delivery.
 Please ensure that any recorded delivery receipt has the postcode printed electronically on it.